torproject/sbws/README.md

 - `v3bw/` This directory stores the v3bw files created with `sbws generate`.
 - `state.dat` A file for storing state needed between sbws commands.
 See its documentation for more information.

-## Running tests

-Make sure you have test dependencies installed.
-From within the top level repository directory:

-    pip install -e .[test]

-This should install tox and pytest.
-Then simply run `tox`.